marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 In the leaf, therefore, *BnFT.A2* and *BnFT.C2* both exhibit a divergent expression trace to *BnFT.C6*, but *BnFT.A7* shows similarities in its expression trace with all homologues.
 This suggests subtle regulatory divergence between the copies of *BnFT*.
 Comparing the magnitude of expression, the A genome copies of *BnFT* are more highly expressed than the copies on the C genome.
-*BnFT.A2* is generally 5 fold more highly expressed across the time series relative to *BnFT.C2.Random*, while *BnFT.A7* is 2\ -\ 3 fold more highly expressed than *BnFT.C6*.
+*BnFT.A2* is generally 5 fold more highly expressed across the time series relative to *BnFT.C2.Random*[^napusgenomeexplanation], while *BnFT.A7* is 2\ -\ 3 fold more highly expressed than *BnFT.C6*.
 This genome of origin bias suggests that the A genome copies potentially influence flowering to a greater extent than the C genome copies.

+[^napusgenomeexplanation]: The *B. napus* reference genome[@napus_genome_2014] constructed sequence scaffolds that were joined to generate 19 pseudochromosomes.
+Scaffolds that mapped to a pseudochromosome but could not be oriented were denoted 'random'.
+Unmapped scaffolds that could be assigned to the A or C genome were denoted 'Ann' and 'Cnn' respectively.
+Scaffolds that were not mapped during any of these steps were denoted 'Unn'.

 To determine whether the *BnFT* genes exhibit tissue specific expression, the expression of these four genes was analysed in the apex samples.
 In the apex, only two of the *BnFT* genes are expressed; *BnFT.A7* and *BnFT.C6* (Figure \ref{figure:225:ftapex}).